 So, I would say that WordPress is an economical choice for small to medium business owners and for those who don’t want to touch the code lines but want a premium, easy to use software with continuous support.

-After validating your business idea, the next step is to turning your hand to a minimum viable product (MVP) marketplace platform to expose it to first few thousands of customers.
-There are three possible options to build your marketplace: writing code yourself, hiring a web development team and using WordPress software.
+After validating your business idea, the next step is turning your hand to a minimum viable product (MVP) marketplace platform to expose it to first few thousands of customers.
+There are three possible options to build your marketplace: writing code yourself, hiring a web development team and using WordPress theme.
 The first choice requires you to have expert coding skills and a great amount of time and effort.
 On the other hand, the second option gives you full control of the marketplace from the idea to conceptual model and the final platform but it’s also the most expensive solution.
 Last but not least, using WordPress software is an economical choice as it costs you just hundreds of dollars to create a MVP platform plus it’s easy to use for most non-tech business owners.